 2. Don’t Use HTML Email Templates

-Email templates might look great for your email newsletter, but they will do nothing but distract your reader for follow-up emails to your leads.
+Email templates might look great for your email newsletter, but they will do nothing but distract your reader in follow-up emails to your leads.
 You want them to focus on your message, not fancy layouts.

 Also, HTML templates won’t work on all devices all the time.
 Better to err on the side of brevity and simplicity.

-3. Avoid Using Too Much Jargon as Simple Direct Language Works Better
+3. Avoid Using Too Much Jargon

 4. Create an Outline Before You Start Writing